Making Google Fonts Faster in 2022

 Second, while rare, if Google Fonts is down, we won’t get our fonts.
 If our own CDN is down, then at least we are consistently delivering nothing to our users, right? 🤷🏻️

-Note that self-hosting your fonts will not necessarily lead to faster load times unless your assets are hosted on a CDN.
-Many providers make this easier like Netlify, which is where this site is hosted.
-Before moving to Netlify, I used AWS S3 and Cloudfront which requires more set up.
+Note that self-hosting your fonts will not necessarily lead to faster load times unless your assets are hosted on a CDN (content delivery network) like Netlify, Cloudflare, and AWS Cloudfront.

 Use google-webfonts-helper to download our fonts and provide basic CSS font-face declarations #